IssaNasralli/popVAE/README.md

 # Population Estimation Using Deep Learning and Geospatial Data
 This repository provides :

-1) the official implementation and data preparation scripts for our IJCNN paper,
+1) the official implementation and data preparation scripts for our IJCNN conference paper,

 **Fine-Scale Population Estimation Using a Variational Autoencoder-Based Approach**
 *Issa Nasralli, Imen Masmoudi, Hassen Drira, Mohamed Ali Hadj Taieb*